-Soon after the paperwork is received, the student will be notified to set up a meeting with an advisor from the Office of Student Conduct.
+Soon after the paperwork is received, the student will be notified to set up a meeting with a staff member from the Office of Student Conduct.
 The meeting is designed to educate the student about the relevant hearing options and procedures.
-In many situations, students have a choice between two hearing options, or they may choose to plead responsible and accept the recommended sanctions provided by the Hearing Advisor (called a Mutual Agreement).
+In many situations, students have a choice between two hearing options, or they may choose to plead responsible and accept the recommended sanctions provided by the staff member (called a Mutual Agreement).
 Regardless of the hearing type, the student will have an opportunity to present information, ask questions, and to respond to the charge(s) in question.

 Once the student’s case has been finalized (i.e. a decision has been reached via a hearing), the student will be notified of the decision in an outcome letter.
 A student may appeal the decision of the hearing body within ten days after the electronic delivery of this letter.

 Procedures Related to Non-Academic Misconduct

 Non-academic cases involve allegations involving alcohol, drugs, vandalism, infliction or threat of bodily harm, sexual misconduct, harassment, and most other behaviors unrelated to cheating or plagiarism.
 This also includes classroom disturbances, which can be reviewed as non-academic misconduct.
 These cases are generally reported through University Housing or University Police.